wr0om/Cicada/README.md

 They have 10 seconds to answer any question, by pressing the submit button "שלח".

 Whoever is closest to the answer shown in the middle, gets the point - first to 5 wins (there could be a tie).
-Then, they have 5 seconds of "resting time" before the next question.

 ![image](https://user-images.githubusercontent.com/59180254/117958207-77cbbc00-b323-11eb-96fd-0e0e96f760b6.png)